fako/writing/setting/the-valley.md

 where it may find another way to manifest in a physical form.
 But Xite can only take a life in self defense.
 Somebody needs to act violently towards Xite, or he can't kill at all.
-When somebody does act violently towards him, if only through a playful stump on the shoulder, he has no choice but to respond with a kill.
+When somebody does act violently towards him, he has no choice but to respond with a kill.
 He does this instinctively and has no control over these lethal reflexes.
 Sometimes Xite is not even aware of an attack, before he responds to it with his supernatural killing blows.
 Inside the wilderness of The Valley there are plenty of mindless clones that naively attack Xite, unaware that it will be the last thing they do.